This page is about Reiki for people with cancer. There is information about

 - Level 3 means you are a Reiki master or teacher

-The best way to find a reliable practitioner in your area is to look on the UK Reiki Federation website for a list of practitioners by region.
+Most practitioners belong to a reputable professional association for Reiki.
+The best way to find a trained practitioner in your area is to look on the UK Reiki Federation website for a list of practitioners by region.
 Contact one or more of the practitioners and ask them the following questions

 - What level of Reiki qualification and training do you have?